Anon-Planet/thgtoa/guide.md

 There are some cryptocurrencies with privacy/anonymity in mind like Monero but even those have some and warnings to consider[^242]'[^243].

-Use of custodial Mixers or Tumblers[^244] (centralized services that specialize in "anonymizing" cryptocurrencies by "mixing them") are risky as you don't know what's happening on them[^245] and can be trivially de-mixed[^246].
+Use of "private" mixers, tumblers[^244] (centralized services that specialize in "anonymizing" cryptocurrencies by "mixing them") and coinjoiners are risky as you don't know what's happening on them[^245] and can be trivially de-mixed[^246].
 Their centrally-controlled nature could also put you in trouble as they are more susceptible to money-laundering laws[^247].

 This does not mean you cannot use Bitcoin anonymously at all.
 You can actually use Bitcoin anonymously as long as you do not convert it to actual currency, use a Bitcoin wallet from a safe anonymous network, and do not reuse addresses or consolidate outputs that were used when spending at different merchants.
 Meaning you should avoid KYC/AML regulations by various exchanges, avoid using the Bitcoin network from any known IP address, and use a wallet that provides privacy-preserving tools.
-See [Appendix Z: Paying anonymously online with BTC (or any other cryptocurrency)][Appendix Z: Online anonymous payments using cryptocurrencies].
+See [Appendix Z: Online anonymous payments using cryptocurrencies][Appendix Z: Online anonymous payments using cryptocurrencies].

 **Overall, the best option for using Crypto with reasonable anonymity and privacy is still Monero and you should ideally not use any other for sensitive transactions unless you are aware of the limitations and risks involved.
 Please do read** [Appendix B2: Monero Disclaimer]**.**